UWSEDS/homework-3-4-testing-exceptions-and-coding-style-cathyyyyjia/README.md

    - Values in the column are all of the expected type.
    - There are no nan values.
    - The dataframe has at least one row.

+   Run code ``python3 test_dataframe.py`` to see the unit test results.

 1. Coding style (4 points).
 Make all codes PEP8 compliant and provide the output from pylint to demonstrate that you have accomplished this.

-# homework-3-4-testing-exceptions-and-coding-style-cathyyyyjia
+   Run code ``sh -e check_coding_style.sh > check_coding_style_output.txt`` to see the code style checking result.